India, US take pride in their diversity; institutions in both countries based on democratic values: Modi | Politics

 Thanking Biden, his wife Jill Biden and the US administration for a warm and grand welcome, Modi said this is the first time the gates of the White House have been opened for Indian-Americans in such large numbers.

-''This grand welcome ceremony at the White House today is an honour and pride for the 1.4 billion people of India.
-It is also an honour for more than 4 million people of Indian origin in the US,'' Modi said.
+''This grand welcome ceremony at the White House today is an honour and pride for 1.4 billion people of India.
+This is also an honour for more than 4 million people of Indian origin living in the US.
+For this honour, I express my heartfelt gratitude to President Biden and Dr. Jill Biden,'' Modi said.

 He said both countries take pride in their diversity, and ''both of us believe in the fundamental principle of 'In the interest of all, for the welfare of all'''.